amxxscripter412-hub/COD-MW4/README-EN.md

 1. Your Discord username
 2. Position you are applying for
 3. Your experience (relevant to the position)
-4. How many hours per week you can contribute
+4. How many hours per week you can commit
 5. Why you want to join this project

 For programmer applicants: You will be asked to provide a code sample or complete a small technical test.

+## How to Request Features or Report Issues

+Simply join the Discord server and create a ticket.
+The team will review your request.

 ## Code Access Policy

 Only El (project lead) and approved programmers have access to view and edit the source code.

-No other team members or external parties have access to the code.
+No other team member or external party has access to the code.

 Programmers are strictly forbidden from sharing any code with anyone outside the programmer team.